 Services available at Maryville include individual and group counseling, educational workshops, and referrals to outside psychiatric and mental health resources.

 What to Expect During Your First Counseling Appointment:

-For your first appointment with the Office of Personal Counseling, please arrive approximately 10 minutes early in order to complete some paperwork.
-During this appointment, you will have a chance to talk about concerns that brought you to counseling and the goals you hope to achieve.
+Please arrive approximately 10 minutes early in order to complete some paperwork.
+You will then meet with your counselor for 50 minutes to talk about concerns that brought you to counseling and the goals you hope to achieve.

 Together, you and your counselor will discuss what you hope to gain or accomplish and then decide the best course of action.
 Want to know more?
 You can view a video tour of our offices here.